 Note: If Rust Inhibitor[®] is needed, add it to the blast pot at this time.

-Remove the funnel and replace the fill cap.
+Remove the funnel and lock in the fill cap.

-Note: For detailed information on choosing the appropriate abrasive type and amount for the job, see section II of this manual.
+Note: For detailed information on choosing the appropriate abrasive type for the job, see section II of this manual.